jeriko/app_drone/README.md

 - Javascript
 - SlimView
 - HighVoltage
-- Showcase (drones use this to demonstrate their working functionality)
+- Flair (drones use this to demonstrate their working functionality)
 - Chosen, by harvestHQ
+- Bootstrap, by Twitter
 - Cleanup
 - SimpleForm

 ### Frozen drones (currently in development)

+- RankedModel
+- Git
-- Bootstrap
+- RSpec
 - FactoryGirl
-- Git
 - Guard
-- RankedModel
-- RSpec

 ### Future drones (TODO - I'll get there some day!)